Skip to content

 Table of Contents

-When you occupy a property as your commercial premises, you likely have a commercial lease.
-The business premises you lease from your landlord will be subject to many terms, which your lease agreement will detail.
-One of these may be a rent review clause.
-A rent review clause allows your landlord to review your rental amount from time to time.
-Rent review provisions will detail the type of rent review your landlord will carry out, such as an open market rent review or an index-linked rent review.
+When operating a business from physical premises, you will likely enter into a lease with the landlord that outlines the terms of your occupation and use of the property.
+A key lease section is the rent review provision, which allows the landlord to assess your rental amount periodically.
+Rent review provisions specify the type of rent review your landlord will conduct, such as an open market rent review or an index-linked rent review.
+This is common for longer leases and may occur multiple times during the term.
 One type of rent review is a retail price index rent review.
 This article will explain what a retail price index rent review is in the UK.

 Commercial Lease

-A commercial lease is when you have the sole occupation of a property or part of it for permitted business use over a specified period.
-The details of your lease are in your commercial lease agreement.
+A commercial lease is when you have exclusive possession of a property or part of it for a specified permitted business use during a set period.
+Your rights and obligations are contained in your commercial lease and are often negotiated with the landlord.
 This contract will contain, for example:

 Whilst terms of a commercial lease tend not to change throughout the commercial lease, the rental amount may do so.
-This will depend on whether or not your lease agreement has a rent review clause.
+This will depend on whether or not your lease agreement contains a rent review clause, which can take different forms as detailed below.

 Rent Review

-If you have a rent review clause in your commercial lease agreement, your rent will change throughout the lease period.
-A rent review is where your landlord assesses the amount of rent you pay according to a formula in the lease.
-Commercial landlords will include rent review clauses to account for future economic factors, for example, increases in general expenditures over time.
+If you have a rent review clause in your commercial lease agreement, your rent may change throughout the lease period.
+A rent review is where your landlord assesses the amount of rent you pay according to an agreed method as set out in the lease.
+Commercial landlords will include rent review clauses to account for future economic factors.
+For example, increases in general expenditures over time.

 The rent review clause should include details on: